-The NCC also will need to address a wide variety of other Program-related issues, including further development of program management tools for tracking surveys and projects funded by Pest Detection, and developing real-time reporting of program performance measures for CAPS, PPQ, and Farm Bill Goal 1 Surveys.
-Identification needs and capacity became an issue this year, and the NCC will need to discuss PPQ's direction and a path forward.
-Additionally, PPQ S&T realigned and the CAPS Support Unit reconstructed.
-The NCC will need to understand new processes and work flows as a result of the realignment.
+The NCC also will need to address a wide variety of other Program-related issues, including further development of program management tools for tracking surveys and projects funded by Pest Detection, and developing real-time reporting of program performance measures for CAPS, PPQ, and PPA 7721 Goal 1 Surveys.
+Identification needs and capacity continues to be an issue, and the NCC will need to discuss State concerns, PPQ's direction, and a path forward.
+With the recent revision of ISPM 8, Determination of Pest Status, the NCC also will need to discuss the possibility of additional data entry fields in NAPIS to align with ISPM 8.